MatthewSantoso/DM-and-CM-Calculator/README.md

 	- Size: only keeps the largest 60 pores, or the largest 5% of the pores, whichever results in smaller number of pores.
 - Some UI improvements to make it less laggy and easier to use
 - ~~New slider to enable manipulation of neighborhood size for adaptive thresholding.~~ (Implemented in main)
-- New visualization of painter drawings.
+- ~~New visualization of painter drawings.
 Now the mask can be overlayed on the grayscale so you can see what's wrong better.
-Enabled by a toggle button.
+Enabled by a toggle button.~~ (Implemented in main)
 - CM is calculated slightly differently so there won't be negative CM values.
-- Shrinkage % is now reported.
+- ~~Shrinkage % is now reported.
 The thickness of the membrane is the minimum Feret diameter of the binary mask.
-Cannot be calculated for "No Top" membranes.
+Cannot be calculated for "No Top" membranes.~~ (Implemented in main)
 - Added new buttons to make copying [DM, CM, Shrinkage] values for FMTM or FATM to the clipboard, for pasting in that order in Excel.
-- Added new button/edit field to allow for different nominal membrane thicknesses for shrinkage calculation.
+- ~~Added new button/edit field to allow for different nominal membrane thicknesses for shrinkage calculation.~~ (Implemented in main)
-- Added new toggle to allow for unconnected polymer structures to show up in binary masks.
+- ~~Added new toggle to allow for unconnected polymer structures to show up in binary masks.~~ (Implemented in main)
-- Added new button to enable manual recording of image resolution from image scalebar.
+- ~~Added new button to enable manual recording of image resolution from image scalebar.~~ (Implemented in main)

 # Descriptions: